Marker Logo

 Inscription.

-Erected 1989 by Oxford Rifles Association.
+Erected 1989 by Oxford Rifles Association; Ministry of Culture and Communications.

 Topics.
 This historical marker is listed in these topic lists: MilitaryNotable Buildings.
 A significant historical year for this entry is 1905.

 Location.
 43° 7.99′ N, 80° 45.56′ W. Marker is in Woodstock, Ontario, in Oxford County.
-Marker is at the intersection of Graham Street and Bullet Street, on the right when traveling north on Graham Street.
+It is at the intersection of Graham Street and Bullet Street, on the right when traveling north on Graham Street.
 Touch for map.
 Marker is at or near this postal address: 94 Graham Street, Woodstock ON N4S 6J7, Canada.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are
+At least 8 other markers are within walking distance of this marker

 Paid Advertisement